theman-oj10/CareerSync/docs/DeveloperGuide.md

 <img src="images/ParserClasses.png" width="600"/>

 How the parsing works:
-* When called upon to parse a user command, the `InternshipDataParser` class creates an `XYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `AddCommandParser`) which uses the other classes shown above to parse the user command and create a `XYZCommand` object (e.g., `AddCommand`) which the `InternshipDataParser` returns back as a `Command` object.
+* When called upon to parse a user command, the `InternshipDataParser` class creates an `InternshipXYZCommandParser` (`XYZ` is a placeholder for the specific command name e.g., `InternshipAddCommandParser`) which uses the other classes shown above to parse the user command and create a `InternshipXYZCommand` object (e.g., `InternshipAddCommand`) which the `InternshipDataParser` returns back as a `InternshipCommand` object.
-* All `XYZCommandParser` classes (e.g., `AddCommandParser`, `DeleteCommandParser`, ...) inherit from the `Parser` interface so that they can be treated similarly where possible e.g, during testing.
+* All `InternshipXYZCommandParser` classes (e.g., `InternshipAddCommandParser`, `InternshipDeleteCommandParser`, ...) inherit from the `InternshipParser` interface so that they can be treated similarly where possible e.g, during testing.

 #### InternshipModel component
 **API** : [`InternshipModel.java`](https://github.com/AY2324S2-CS2103T-W11-1/tp/blob/master/src/main/java/seedu/address/model/InternshipModel.java)